greenelab/connectivity-search-manuscript/manuscript.md

 ### Empirical DWPC p-values

-We [caclulate](https://github.com/hetio/hetmatpy/blob/bc36aa9859c43a1a5fb22808cd6eb952ef9d497c/hetmatpy/pipeline.py#L92-L113 "hetmatpy.pipeline.calculate_empirical_p_value source code") an empirical p-value for special cases where the gamma-hurdle model cannot be applied.
+We [calculate](https://github.com/hetio/hetmatpy/blob/bc36aa9859c43a1a5fb22808cd6eb952ef9d497c/hetmatpy/pipeline.py#L92-L113 "hetmatpy.pipeline.calculate_empirical_p_value source code") an empirical p-value for special cases where the gamma-hurdle model cannot be applied.
 These cases include when the observed DWPC is zero or when the null DWPC distribution is all zeroes or has only a single distinct nonzero value.
-The emperical _p_-value (_p~empiric~_) equals the proportion of null DPWCs ≥ the observed DWPC.
+The empirical _p_-value (_p~empiric~_) equals the proportion of null DPWCs ≥ the observed DWPC.

 Since we don't store all null DWPC values, we apply the following criteria to calculate _p~empiric~_ from summary statistics: